U.S. Embassy Dublin

 Q: Can I extend my K-1 visa?

 Fiancé(e) visas cannot be extended.
 However, if you are unable to travel within the validity period of your visa due to circumstances beyond your control, you can request visa reissuance.
 Please monitor our website for the latest updates.
 After normal operations have resumed and your unused visa has expired, please contact the Immigrant Visa Unit at that time to request visa reissuance.
 We will send you information about how to submit your passport, visa package (if applicable) and a letter explaining why you were unable to travel and requesting visa reissuance.
 Please note that you will be required to undergo a new medical examination and pay a new visa fee before the visa can be reissued.
+Please do not schedule a medical exam until instructed to do so by our office.

 Any other questions